Amourspirit/lum-codex-templates/Scrolls/Node-Linkage-Scroll-Template-v2.0.md

 ## ✦ Artifact ↔ Node Link Map

-Each artifact in this cluster is bound to one or more nodes.
-This section dynamically parses the `linked_artifact_roles` field to reflect those bindings.
+Each artifact in this cluster is bound to one or more nodes. [[prompt:This section dynamically parses the `linked_artifact_roles` field to reflect those bindings.]]

 <<FOR: linked_artifact_roles split="|">>
 <<EACH>>